Combinatorial Rising Bandits: Proof of theorems

 where $\ind$ denotes the indicator function.
-Let $\pi^*$ be the optimal policy given the problem $\vec{\mu}$ and $T$.
-Suppose $\pi^*$ be the optimal policy given the problem $\vec{\mu}, \mathcal{S}$, and $T$.
-We show that if $\pi^*$ pulls at least two different super arms, then a constant policy, which is pulling one super arm continuously, can be constructed so that generates the same expected cumulative reward as the one produced by $\pi^*$, which suffices to conclude.
+Let $\pi^*$ be the optimal policy given $\vec{\mu}$ and $T$.
+We show that if $\pi^*$ pulls at least two different super arms, then a constant policy can be constructed so that generates larger than or equal to the expected cumulative reward as the one produced by $\pi^*$, which suffices to conclude.